 Students are responsible for their own behaviour and need to accept the appropriate consequences that are handed to them by staff at the school.
-Students are expected to show and display the schools character strengths at all times as well as adhere to the 3 school rules.
+Students are expected to show and display the schools character strengths at all times as well as adhere to the 3 school rules of Ready, Respectful and Safe.
+It is expected that parents support the school in enforcing these consequences